 DHS also includes the Interpreting and Translating Centre (ITC) employing qualified translators and interpreters experienced in most of the community and commercial languages of South Australia.

-Immigration SA is an agency within the Department of Innovation and Skills and is responsible for skilled and business migration to South Australia.
+Skilled & Business Migration is an agency within the Department of Industry, Innovation and Science and is responsible for skilled and business migration to South Australia.
 It also works with the Department of Home Affairs to attract eligible skilled and business migrants through state-nominated visa programs.
 State nomination is a pathway to permanent residency in South Australia.

 - Nomination of skilled migrants to meet critical skills shortages in the local labour market.